guard/guard-jasmine/README.md

                                               # default: :false
 ```

+### Instrumentation

+Istanbul needs to instrument the implementation files so that the execution path can be detected.
+Guard::Jasmine comes
+with a tilt template that generates instrumented implementation files when using in the asset pipeline.
+If you do not
+use asset pipeline, than you need to instrument your files on your own, either manually or by using something like
+[Guard::Process](https://github.com/socialreferral/guard-process).
+You can get more information about the
+instrumentation with `instanbul help instrument`.

 **Important**: You need to clear the asset cache when you change this setting, so that already compiled assets will be
 recompiled.
 Just use the Sprockets supplied Rake task: